 Potential roadblocks in the hiring process immediately come to surface in this transparent ecosystem.

 5. GET FEEDBACK, ITERATE, REPEAT

 Whenever the product’s surface area, design-wise, was expansive enough to elicit valuable discussion and feedback, we held in-person user feedback sessions.

 We transitioned from showing stakeholders high-level screens and interactions to more personable, workflow-specific flows.
 Regularly opening the product to testing also gave our stakeholders an idea of the project development schedule.

-1. Building reusable components makes it easier to scale later.
+1. Building with reusable components makes for easier scaling.

 2. Feedback is the most powerful driver and validator of my assumptions and design decisions.

 4. It pays to go out of my way to get to know users, their habits and behaviors in person.